Savigoyal89/PhotoSite/README.md

 # PhotoSite
 This is a simple photo sharing Web site created on Rails.
+There are two urls, in one url website displays all the users information.
-The website displays photos of the users and at the same time shows the comments posted by viewers.
+In second url, according to id provided in url photos of the specific user get displayed and at the same time we can see the comments posted by viewers and if we click on that user we can checkout that profile.

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions